 Governors are expected to do much more than merely attending meetings, they are also expected to receive and understand reports from the Senior Leadership Team so that they can question, challenge and support, thereby improving the quality of the whole educational provision.
 Support is given to governors to assist them with this, in addition all new governors are expected to attend both an induction meeting with the Clerk to Governors and an Induction training course run by the Bradgate Education Partnership Trust.
 Ongoing training is provided throughout the year and governors are expected to use the training to keep up to date with governance issues.

-Governors also need first-hand experience of the school and are usually required to visit the school to meet with staff and students during the working day at least once a year and ideally once a term.
+Governors also need first-hand experience of the schools and are usually required to visit both of the schools to meet with staff and students during the working day at least once a year and ideally once a term.
 Currently, as the schools continue to limit visitors to their sites governors are carrying out their monitoring meetings virtually, we hope to move back to face to face visits as soon as it is safe to do so.

 The governing body operates a code of conduct which sets an ethos of professionalism and high expectations of governors.
-Should you be elected or appointed as a governor you will be expected to work within it, since a governing body operates as a corporate entity with corporate responsibility.
+Should you be elected or appointed as a governor you will be expected to work within it, since a Local Advisory Board operates as a corporate entity with corporate responsibility.

 Skills and Experience

-Governing bodies rely on a range of skills and experiences.
+Local advisory Boards rely on a range of skills and experiences.
 You will need a strong commitment to the role, the inquisitiveness to question and analyse, and the willingness to learn.
 Good inter-personal skills, a basic level of literacy in English and sufficient numeracy skills to understand basic data are essential.
-Governors do not necessarily require a background in education as we recognise that there are many transferrable skills from a variety of careers which may benefit the work of the governing body.
+Governors do not necessarily require a background in education as we recognise that there are many transferrable skills from a variety of careers which may benefit the work of the Advisory Board.
 What is important is that you have a willingness to learn and undertake whatever training or development is needed to assist you in becoming an effective governor.

 If you would like to find out more or how to apply please contact the Clerk to Governors, Rachael Boyall at email@example.com or call 0116 264 1080, who will arrange for you to meet with the Headteacher and/or Chair of Governors for an informal chat about the role.